-I thought the performances were good enough, and the sonic flaws small and unobtrusive enough, that it didn’t make sense to re-record those things.
+I thought the performances were good enough and the sonic flaws were small and unobtrusive enough that it didn’t make sense to re-record those things.
 Those are the sort of flaws I think can add character to a recording when they’re not so jarring they take you out of the music.

 Though I’m still a little surprised Zara chose to record this album and its followup with me, I’m glad she did.
 That voice all on its own is about three hundred different kinds of special, and it’s surreal to hear it coming through your headphones not as a record of a past performance but as a thing happening in the room that you’re a part of capturing.